Ferox98/Custom-Neural-Network-implementation-using-C-/README.md

 # Custom-Neural-Network-implementation-using-C-
-This C++ Visual Studio project uses Eigen (a lightweight Linear Algebra library) to implement a Neural Network from scratch
+This C++ project uses Eigen (a lightweight Linear Algebra library) to implement a Neural Network from scratch